Saint Louis University: Major campus construction and renovation

-In 2007, SLU completed a $67 million, 10-story research center connected to its Medical Campus Building, a green building named for Edward Adelbert Doisy, Nobel Prize in Physiology or Medicine laureate of 1943 and a long-time faculty member at SLU's medical school.
-The building contains 80 labs that are used in the development of vaccines and in research initiatives studying cancer, liver disease, and other health conditions.
-The building now mainly hosts the Edward A. Doisy Department of Biochemistry and Molecular Biology.
+Jesuit Center

+In 2022, Saint Louis University opened a new residence for Jesuits living and working on campus.
+The 25-bedroom apostolic center also has a chapel where student Masses are held and community meeting rooms.
+The building replaces Jesuit Hall, which had been home to Saint Louis University Jesuits since 1973.
+Retired Jesuits moved to a Delmar Gardens facility in north St. Louis County.

+Sinquefield Science and Engineering Center

+In the fall of 2020, the university opened the Interdisciplinary Science and Engineering Building a new, 90,000-square-foot, three-story building featuring "innovative teaching environments and flexible lab spaces."
+The building is home to bioinformatics, biology, biomedical engineering, chemistry, neuroscience and computer science courses that support all science, engineering, nursing and health science majors at SLU.
+It was renamed the Sinquefield Science and Engineering Center in 2025.

 Saint Louis University School of Law

 Saint Louis University School of Law, founded in 1843, is the oldest law school west of the Mississippi River.
 Law students attend classes in Scott Hall, which is in downtown St. Louis.
 Scott Hall was bought and renovated by the university between 2012 and 2013, as the law school had outgrown its former site on SLU's midtown campus.
 The newly renovated building opened in 2013.